Shab-e-Barat is highly celebrated among Muslims especially in Pakistan, India, Bangladesh, Malaysia, Indonesia, and Maldives.

 Another narration of Aisha (RA) stated;

-Except for the fasting in Shabaan, every other aspect about Shab-e-Baraat is uncertain to a diverse school of thoughts and views.
-It is supposed that individual should pray on the 14th and 15th evening of Shabaan in the ease of their own homes, the whole thing other than that might be a form of biddah (or not) – to each their own.
+Except for the fasting in Shabaan, every other aspect of Shab-e-Baraat is uncertain to a diverse school of thoughts and views.
+It is supposed that individuals should pray on the 14th and 15th evening of Shabaan in the ease of their own homes, the whole thing other than that might be a form of biddah (or not) – to each their own.